yyueda/yyueda/README.md

 - :books: I’m currently expanding my knowledge on ...
   - *NodeJS*
   - *TypeScript*
-  - *C++*
+  - *Golang*
 - :relaxed: I’m looking to join new projects!
-- My hobbies include hanging out with my friends and doing bjj🥋!
+- My hobbies include hanging out with my friends and going to the gym.
+I'm also a BJJ🥋 blue belt!
 - 📫 Reach out to me at: <a href="yyuedaa@gmail.com">yyuedaa@gmail.com</a>

 ## 💻 Skills